Monolight

-A monolight is a self-contained photographic flash lighting unit usually found in a studio.
+A monolight is a self-contained photographic flash lighting unit typically found in studios.
+Bowens introduced the first in 1963.
 Each monolight has its own independent power source.
 It does not depend on a centralized power supply as a "pack and head" system does.
 Monolights are also independently controlled: each has its own power settings and light output.
 Flash power is predominantly measured by the industry in watt seconds, which is unit-equivalent to the joule.

 Construction

 A simple monolight at a minimum consists of a power supply, power connector, and flash tube.
 Most monolights have a fairly common set of features, described below.

 Common features

 Most monolights have several features in common: